isohedral/heesch-sat/README.md

 ### The trihex grid

 The trihex grid is to the hex grid as the octasquare grid is to the square grid.
-All coordinate pairs are legal cell, but vary between representing hexagons or triangles.
+All coordinate pairs are legal cells, but vary between representing hexagons or triangles.

 <p align="center"><img src="grids/trihexgrid.svg?raw=true" style="width: 400px;"/></p>